codurance/site/_posts/2018-01-11-applicatives-validation.md

 To recap:

 * Use Maybe when you don't need to carry any information about the error.
-* Use Either when you need to carry information about either a single possible error or the first error when more than one are possible.
+* Use Either when you need to carry information about a single possible error or the first error when more than one is possible.
 * Use Validation when you need to carry information about multiple errors.

-As an extra observation, note how the type signatures for `$`, the function application operator, `<$>`, for fmap, and `<*>`, for apply, are very similar.
+As a further observation, note how the type signatures for `$`, the function application operator, `<$>`, for fmap, and `<*>`, for apply, are very similar.
 They all play around adding an extra layer of structure to the arguments, a function and a value, and the return type.
 They all are function application.

 ```
 $    ::   (a -> b) ->   a ->   b